nosumm/home-health/README.md

-website/auth contains all the code that authenticates users during the sign up and log in process on the website. website/errors contains the code that handles errors on the website. website/about contains the code for our about and home page. website/main contains the code that grabs test result data and connects our user accounts db (SQLite) to our sensor data db (Thingspeak).
+website/auth contains all the code that authenticates users during the sign up and log in process on the website. website/errors contains the code that handles errors on the website. website/about contains the code for our about and home page. website/main contains the code that grabs test result data and connects our user accounts db to our sensor data db (Thingspeak).

-Website Developed with: Python Flask, Jinja2 and HTML, and some CSS.
+Website Developed with: Python Flask, Jinja2 and HTML, and some CSS and JS.

 Hosted on Heroku --> using Heroku Postgres Database